10gen/docs-shared/dbx/jvm/atlas-search-operator-helpers.rst

    sample dataset, see the :atlas:`Get Started with Atlas </getting-started/>` tutorial in the Atlas documentation.

-Before you can run this example, you must create an Atlas Search index on the ``movies`` collection that has the following definition:
+Before you can run this example, you must create a MongoDB Search index on the ``movies`` collection that has the following definition:

 .. code-block:: json